Borjis131/docker-open5gs/README.md

 ## Build it

 <details>
-<summary>Build it with bake (recommended)</summary>
+<summary>Build it with Bake</summary>

->Note: This method uses the `docker-bake.hcl` file and requires `docker-buildx-plugin`

-With this method, you can build the images all at once with a single command taking advantage of docker buildx parallelism.
+> Tip: This is the recommended way to build the project, you can build the images all at once with a single command taking advantage of docker buildx parallelism

+> Note: This method uses the `docker-bake.hcl` file and requires `docker-buildx-plugin`

 From the top level directory of the repository run:
 ```bash
 docker buildx bake
 ```